JoyShaheb/nextjs-rocket-wiki/README.md

-# Works to do
+# Features

-* ✅ make sure all loading and error pages work as expected
+* Error handling with error boundaries
+* Loading states for async data
-* ✅ add a loading page for dynamic pages
+* Dynamic image loading
-* ✅ design the table component like a zebra pattern
+* Responsive design
-* work on carousel dark/light mode versions
-* ✅ add branding and a logo
+* animated loading skeletons

+## outcome?

+This project is polised and complete as of August 18th, 2023.
+I am happy with the outcome and I am looking forward to improve it in the future.

 ## Future features

 * unit testing
 * storybook
-* add a feature to blur dynamic loading images'
+* add a feature to blur dynamic loading images
+* add a feature to lazy load images
+* improve loading time, performances

 ## Postman docs